 Now research car dealers.

 Going with a national brand is the safest way to go, but look at reviews.
+These small used car dealers are most likely to rip yu off.
 Don’t be afraid to drive a little for a good deal.
 Many dealers have buying incentives like free oil changes or free power train warranties.
 Decide what is important to you.

 Ok, you have done your research

 Okay, you have conducted thorough research and identified the specific car and year that you prefer.
 Additionally, you have found a couple of alternative options and obtained an approved car loan.
 It would be beneficial to print out your research and bring it along with you.

 When looking at a used car, always get the CarFax – but pull it yourself, don’t accept one from the dealer.
 Dealers are known to make fake CarFaxs and also give a CarFax report for a similar vehicle instead of the one you are thinking of buying.